balazsbotond/urlcat/README.md

 ### Usage with Node

-Node 10 and above are officially supported (though you are encouraged to try on older versions).
+Node 10 and above are officially supported.
+Since the code uses the `URL` and `URLSearchParams` classes internally, which aren't available below v10, we cannot support those versions.

 If you want to build full URLs (most common use case):